Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 type NotX interface{ X() int }
 ```

-This meant that you could express interfaces which could never be satisfied by
+This meant that we can express interfaces which could never be satisfied by
-any type (i.e. which described an empty type set):
+any type (i.e. which describe an empty type set):

 ```go
 interface{ X; NotX }